rng-guy/NFSMWBartender/README.txt

 Bartender MAY DEPEND ON the "NFSMW LimitAdjuster" mod by Zolika1351 for game stability.
 You generally only need that mod if you ever encounter (partially) invisible cops in pursuits.
-Invisible cops are only likely to appear if you configure some Bartender features in certain ways:
+Invisible cops are likely to appear if you configure certain Bartender features in specific ways:
- • "[Chasers:Limits]"       in "Cars.ini"      : You define a global cop-spawn limit > 8 anywhere.
+ • "[Chasers:Limits]"       in "Cars.ini"      : You define a global cop-spawn limit > 8.
- • "[Chasers:Independence]" in "Cars.ini"      : You enable independent spawns for cops anywhere.
+ • "[Chasers:Independence]" in "Cars.ini"      : You enable independent spawns for chasing cops.
- • "[Joining:Definitions]"  in "Supports.ini"  : You make joining from roadblock frequent anywhere.
+ • "[Joining:Definitions]"  in "Supports.ini"  : You make joining from roadblocks frequent.
- • "[Heavy3:Unblocking]"    in "Strategies.ini": You define short unblock delays anywhere.
+ • "[Heavy3:Unblocking]"    in "Strategies.ini": You define short unblock delays.

 TO CONFIGURE the "NFSMW LimitAdjuster" mod for optimal compatibility with Bartender:
  1) • under "[Limits]" in "NFSMWLimitAdjuster.ini", set the "PursuitCops" parameter to 255; and